1. Overview of MCAL

 Fig. 1.1 AUTOSAR MCAL Layer

 MCAL software (which is part of the package that includes the hardware platform) needs to be configured for the specific automotive application.
-For example, CAN BUS (MCAL) driver needs to be configured for in-vehicle networking application.
-Similarly, several drivers like LIN BUS, FlexRay, PWM, SPI, and Ethernet have to be configured based on specific requirements of an automotive application.
+For example, the CAN BUS (MCAL) driver needs to be configured for in-vehicle networking applications.
+Similarly, several drivers like LIN BUS, FlexRay, PWM, SPI, and Ethernet have to be configured based on the specific requirements of an automotive application.

-Configuration of these drivers is carried out by using specialized tools for code generation and configuration; for example EB Tresos.
-The source files generated using the Tool consist of structures with elements such as configuration values.
+Configuration of these drivers is carried out using specialized tools for code generation and configuration; for example, EB Tresos.
+The source files generated using the tool consist of structures with elements such as configuration values.
 These configuration files are generated based on the values specified in the Parameters Definition File.
-The configuration values need to be fed to the peripheral registers, address pointers, macro definition, etc. The MCAL drivers implement the Software specification as mentioned in the AUTOSAR 4.3.1 release.
-Additionally, examples to demonstrate MCAL driver usages have also been included.
+The configuration values need to be fed to the peripheral registers, address pointers, macro definitions, etc. The MCAL drivers implement the software specification as mentioned in the AUTOSAR 4.3.1 release.
+Additionally, examples to demonstrate MCAL driver usage have also been included.

 1.3.
 What is CDD

-• A CDD may need to interface to modules of the layered software architecture
+• A CDD may need to interface with modules of the layered software architecture

-• A module of the layered software architecture may need to interface to a CDD
+• A module of the layered software architecture may need to interface with a CDD

-• A CDD may need to interface SW-Cs via RTE
+• A CDD may need to interface with SW-Cs via RTE

 CDD in Layered Software Architecture